leofdantas/RepData_PeerAssessment1/PA1_template.md

 filled_activity <- rbind(filled_activity_NA, activity)
 ```

-Now, the dataframe filled_activity mirrors the original activity, but all of the NA observations have been filled.
-In order to see the difference between the two, we can calculate their mean and median
+Now, the dataframe filled_activity mirrors the original activity dataset, but all of the NA observations have been filled.
+In order to see the difference between the two, we can calculate their mean and median.

 ```r
 # Summarize by date